aman5v/Covid_19_Analysis/README.md

 # Covid-19 Analysis of the year 2020 & 2021 (India) | Python (Jupyter Notebook)

-NOTE : MUST HAVE THE "POWER BI DESKTOP" TO VIEW THE DASHBOARD.

 Created insights on the Covid-19 data of year 2020 and 2021 in different States and UTs of India.